Immutability standard

 $mutable->prop = 'altered-value';

-As $mutable
+Since $mutable

 can change, Service

-must account the responsibility of observing $mutable
+must account for the responsibility of observing $mutable

-states, making your code more expensive.
+states, making your code more complex and error-prone.

 # State